Parisuton/micko/README.md

 When you first start micko, you will be prompted with the configuration window.
 After that you should find it in the system tray.
 Search for the micko icon!

 >[!TIP]
 > ### Auto-Start on Windows
-> Here are easy steps on how to start micko with your Windows:
+> Here are ezpz steps on how to start micko with your Windows:
 > - __Create Shortcut:__ Right-click on run_micko.pyw and create a shortcut.
 > - __Open Startup Folder:__ Press `Windows+R`, type `shell::startup`, and press Enter.
 > - __Add Shortcut:__ Drag the shortcut into the opened Startup folder.